Iambian/CE-Plasma-Thing/readme.md

 4. With the final `convpng` run, ensure that the converted size (the one shown on the right) is less than 65000.
 If it is larger, you should pick a different image or modify it to use fewer colors, then to gack to step 2.
+5. Modify the `NUMBER_OF_COLORS` constant near the top of `src/main.c` to contain the number of colors of the input image to help optimize speed.
+	(You can ignore this step if you want)
-5. Navigate to project root folder, then run in command-line:
+6. Navigate to project root folder, then run in command-line:
 	*	`make`
-6. You're done.
+7. You're done.
 Send `bin/DEMO.8xp` to your 84+CE.

 License
 -------